python/mypy/docs/source/generics.rst

 you may need to silence mypy inside these methods (but not at the call site), possibly by making use of the ``Any`` type.

+For some advanced uses of self-types see :ref:`additional examples <advanced_self>`.

 .. _variance-of-generics:

 Variance of generic types